 As part of a balanced diet, you should eat more protein.
 This is something that you are constantly hearing.
-But getting the recommended daily intake of protein can be difficult.
-Some resources tell you that you need to eat 1 gram of protein per pound of body weight, other sources tell you that you only need 50 grams per day.
-But the reality is that in order to get the right amount of protein, you need to pay attention to your body and you have to take into consideration your stats and activity levels.
+But getting the recommended daily intake of it can be difficult.
+Some resources tell you that you need to eat 1 gram of pro per pound of body weight, other sources tell you that you only need 50 grams per day.
+But the reality is that in order to get the right amount of it, you need to pay attention to your body and you have to take into consideration your stats and activity levels.
 There are many benefits to having more protein in your diet, such as increased muscle mass, fat loss, and improved health.
-But how can you get more protein into your diet?
 Below you’ll learn simple ways to get more protein into your diet.

 Eat the Protein Source First